 You have to know where to look for value before you can price for it.

 When you understand where your customers see value in what you do (and where they don’t), you’ll effortlessly price for value.
 You’ll never cross the line by gouging your customers or damaging the relationship.
-You’ll know where to find 1% or more everywhere, and add millions to your bottom line in less time per week then you’re spending on email per day.
+You’ll know where to find 1% or more everywhere, and add millions to your bottom line in less time per week than you’re spending on email per day.

 Back to Those Sealed Bids…

-Consistently winning sealed bids is as easy as knowing how to help your customers move beyond a generic RFP and create a directed RFP that reflects value that’s easiest for you to deliver but hardest for your competitors to be compliant with.
+Consistently winning sealed bids is as easy as knowing how to help your customers move beyond a generic RFP and create a directed RFP that reflects value that’s easiest for you to deliver, but hardest for your competitors to be compliant with.

 It’s not difficult to help customers or prospects include a unique value proposition that favors you when you have a proven process that builds, maintains, and leverages deep value-oriented relationship-building long before the RFP is written – typically with something like a Value Creation Conversation.